ashhssn/AAIXX01_Project/typst_poster/typst_poster.typ

 = Conclusion
 <conclusion>
 In summary, several key enhancements were made to the global temperature anomalies graph to improve its clarity, accessibility, and interactivity.
-The baseline temperature was clearly indicated to provide a reference point for interpreting the data.
-Interactive features such as tooltips and filters, along with a dynamic range slider, were introduced to allow users to explore the data in more detail and focus on specific periods.
+Interactive features such as tooltips and a dynamic range slider were introduced to allow users to explore the data in more detail.
 These improvements make the graph a more effective tool for communicating the reality and urgency of climate change.

 = References
 <references>